KJHJason/Cultured-Downloader/doc/session_cookie_guide.md

 ### Step 2: Finding the session cookie and copying it

 1. Look for the `Cookies` section and click on the respective platform's website.
-2. After that look for the corresponding session cookie name and copy it.
+2. After that look for the corresponding session cookie name and copy the value.
    - For example, for Fantia, the session cookie is `_session_id`.
    - If you are unsure about the cookie name, it is listed in brackets in Cultured Downloader under the `Sessions` settings tab.